lxc/incus/doc/installing.md

     zypper in incus

-If migrating from LXD, please also install `incus-tools` for `lxd-to-incus`.

 The default setup should work fine for most users, but if you intend to run many containers on your system you may wish to apply some custom `sysctl` settings [as suggested in the production deployments guide](./reference/server_settings.md).

 Please report packaging issues [here](https://bugzilla.opensuse.org/).